Senate approves Pete Buttigieg as Biden's transportation secretary

 "As someone who had served our country, as a United States Navy reservist, including deployment in Afghanistan, he also, as a Rhodes Scholar, showed impressive understanding of the future of our transportation policies and the major changes that they are going through," said Sen. Maria Cantwell, D-Wash., the incoming chair of the Senate Commerce Committee.

-During his confirmation hearing, Buttigieg left the door open to raising the federal gas tax to pay for repairs to America's crumbling roadways, pledged to help put in place new federal automotive fuel economy standards to reduce greenhouse gas emissions and defended Biden for revoking the Keystone XL pipeline permit saying job losses will be offset by creating new green jobs.
+During his confirmation hearing, Buttigieg left the door open to raising the federal gas tax to pay for repairs to America's crumbling roadways, pledged to help put in place new federal automotive fuel economy standards to reduce greenhouse gas emissions and defended Biden for revoking the Keystone XL pipeline permit, saying job losses will be offset by creating new green jobs.

-Some senators spoke out against Buttigieg's nomination because of the Keystone XL pipeline cancelation that critics say will kill jobs, drive up gas prices and hurt the energy industry.
+Some senators spoke out against Buttigieg's nomination because of the Keystone XL pipeline cancellation that critics say will kill jobs, drive up gas prices and hurt the energy industry.

 BUTTIGIEG DEFENDS BIDEN KILLING KEYSTONE XL PIPELINE AMID CRITICISM FROM UNIONS